Ap0k4L1p5/Ap0k4L1p5.github.io/content/pages/folder/walkthrough/USBRipper/usbripper.md

 Therefore, without further a due I start fire up that tool using the command follows:

-`usbrip events violations auth.json -f syslog`
+<kbd>usbrip events violations auth.json -f syslog</kbd>

 ![usbrip.png](https://raw.githubusercontent.com/Ap0k4L1p5/Ap0k4L1p5.github.io/master/content/pages/folder/walkthrough/USBRipper/usbrip.png)

 As a result, it found one event from the **syslog** that not suited to the json file.

 After several Google-fu on understanding the output above, it appeared to be the Serial Number is a MD5 encoded string.

 ![md5.png](https://raw.githubusercontent.com/Ap0k4L1p5/Ap0k4L1p5.github.io/master/content/pages/folder/walkthrough/USBRipper/md5.png)

-Once reversed, it turned out to be a text formed "`mychemicalromance`".
+Once reversed, it turned out to be a text formed "<samp>mychemicalromance</samp>".
 Since its something that came out from a violated USB events, I tried to put in a flag then submit.
 Well, that’s a flag for this challenge when append with the HTB{}.

 <br>